dotnet/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads.md

 ### Upload large files with streaming

-The following example demonstrates using JavaScript to stream a file to a controller action.
+The following example demonstrates how to use JavaScript to stream a file to a controller action.
 The file's antiforgery token is generated using a custom filter attribute and passed to the client HTTP headers instead of in the request body.
-Because the action method processes the uploaded data directly, model binding is disabled by another custom filter.
-Within the action, the form's contents are read using a `MultipartReader`, which reads each individual `MultipartSection`s, processing the file or storing the contents as appropriate.
-Once all of the sections are read, the action performs its own model binding.
+Because the action method processes the uploaded data directly, form model binding is disabled by another custom filter.
+Within the action, the form's contents are read using a `MultipartReader`, which reads each individual `MultipartSection`, processing the file or storing the contents as appropriate.
+After the multipart sections are read, the action performs its own model binding.

 The initial page response loads the form and saves an antiforgery token in a cookie (via the `GenerateAntiforgeryTokenCookieAttribute` attribute).
 The attribute uses ASP.NET Core's built-in [antiforgery support](xref:security/anti-request-forgery) to set a cookie with a request token: